 A ‘Legacy VRS’ is basically a system and its components that existed prior to CE Marking.

-bespoke designs.
-These systems had and in many cases still have owners.
+These systems have owners.

 This will depend on the asset owner.
 The asset owner of any Bridge Parapet can choose the answer to this